CERA Management Team

 Mike is married to Rochelle, with three children.

-Deputy Chief Executive, Corporate and Governance
+Deputy Chief Executive, Strategy & Governance

 Benesia is seconded to CERA from the Policy Advisory Group at the Department of the Prime Minister and Cabinet.
 She moved to Christchurch in late June 2011.